 503. Approved Livestock Trader Lot Number.

-The license number issued by the State Brand Board to livestock dealers shall be used to identify the livestock trader lot.
+To operate an approved livestock trader lot, the applicant must also hold an active livestock dealer license issued by the State Brand Board which shall be used to identify the livestock trader lot.
 (3-15-22)

 504. Expiration Of Approved Status.

-Approved livestock trader lot status remains in effect unless there is a material change in operation, as determined by the Administrator, or the status is revoked by the Administrator.
-If there is a material change in operation, as determined by the Administrator, it is the responsibility of the livestock dealer to apply for reinstatement of approved status.
+Approved livestock trader lot status will expire on September 1 of each year.
+It is the responsibility of trader lot management to apply each year for renewal of approved status.
 (3-15-22)

 505. -- 519.
 (Reserved)